-Based on the renewal provided by Southwestern Ohio EPC our increase for 2018 is set at 5%.
+Based on the renewal provided by Southwestern Ohio EPC our increase for 2018 was 5% and is set for 9% in 2019.

 In 2013 the insurance committee also recommended and the Board of Education approved the implementation of a "GAP" insurance program.
 The individual and family plan deductibles were raised to \$5,000 and \$10,000 respectively.
 This lowered our premiums considerably.
 With this savings the district purchased GAP insurance to help pay the much higher deductible for the employees.
 In 2015 this GAP insurance was provided through the use of an HRA.
 This reduced the cost of the GAP insurance by allowing the district to only pay for the expenses incurred as opposed to a fixed amount paid annually.
-This GAP insurance was not part of previous Master Agreements with MPEA or OAPSE; however, it was made part of the most recent agreement that runs from August 2015 through the summer of 2018.
-As part of the negotiation process, the amount of the HRA paid for by the District was decreased from 95% in 2015 to 90% in 2016, 80% in 2017 and 80% in 2018.
+This GAP insurance was not part of previous Master Agreements with MPEA or OAPSE; however, it was made part of the most recent agreement that runs from August 2015 through the summer of 2018 2019.
+As part of the negotiation process, the amount of the HRA paid for by the District was decreased from 95% in 2015 to 90% in 2016, 80% in 2017, 80% in 2018, and 80% in 2019.
 This results in a 25% savings to the District for 2018 that is reflected in this forecast.